More Than A Job

 Ellen was born, raised, and presently resides in Fort Wayne, Indiana.
 She has two children and four grandchildren.
 Ellen has been passionate about missions for many years, having served both locally and abroad.
 God captured her heart for the people of Ethiopia during her first visit in 2008.
 And in 2012, she returned to serve for four months where she fell in love with the ministry at EGCH.
 Presently, Ellen is the Volunteer Director at Erin’s House for Grieving Children in Fort Wayne, Indiana, in the capacity of recruiting and training the more than 150 volunteers that serve grieving families in the community.

 Shaun Havelaar - Director

-Shaun his wife, Megan, and two children moved to Ethiopia in May 2013.
-He serves as a volunteer with Ebenezer’s Ethiopian NGO, Ebenezer Supporting and Development Association (ESDA), in the capacity of International Donor Communications.
+Shaun and his wife, Megan, and their family moved to Ethiopia in May 2013.
+They now have four children.
+He serves as a volunteer with Ebenezer’s Ethiopian NGO, ESDA, in the capacity of International Donor Relations.
 Prior to his family’s arrival to Ethiopia, he served at Calvary Chapel Bible College Europe (CCBCE) in Hungary as a teaching pastor, and director of the A Vision For Life (AVFL) youth discipleship program.
-He also held the position of Registrar.
 Shaun holds an undergraduate degree in Business Administration from Concordia University Irvine.

 Doug Martin - Director